Grease, oil, paints, and dirt are the substances mechanics wrestle with.

 The water should be lukewarm, not cold nor hot.

-Avoiding hot water will not strip off natural oil from your skin, which can cause flaking and dryness.
+Avoid hot water.
+It will strip off natural oil from your skin, which can cause flakes and dryness.

 - After thorough rinsing, you might notice grease and dirt under the nail.